Importance of Cyber Security in Singapore [2024]

 • Awareness and Education:

-Those who are knowledgeable about phishing tactics, frequent cyber threats, and online frauds are better able to identify and steer clear of any hazards.
+Those who are knowledgeable about phishing tactics, frequent cyber threats, and online fraud are better able to identify and steer clear of any hazards.
 Constant efforts to raise awareness and educate people help create a safer online environment for personal information.

 Emerging Technologies and Cyber Security